Myelodysplastic Syndromes: The Basics

-- Low red blood cell count which can make a person tired, pale, have chest pain, and dizziness.
+- Low red blood cell count can make a person tired, pale, have chest pain, and feel dizzy.

 - Low platelet count that can lead to bleeding, petechiae (small red or purple spots under the skin), and bruising.

-- Low white blood cell count which can lead to infections.
+- Low white blood cell count can lead to infections.